Islamic Relief: Humanitarian programmes

 Islamic Relief responds to humanitarian crises around the world, aiming to reduce the impact of conflicts and natural disasters.
 The charity focuses on rapid response, providing emergency relief and protecting vulnerable people.
 It also helps communities and governments to prepare for future incidents through disaster risk reduction programmes.

 Some of the major emergency interventions launched by Islamic Relief have included providing life-saving aid during the Bosnian War in the 1990s, providing medical assistance during the wars in Afghanistan and Iraq, and managing refugee camps in Darfur, Sudan.
 The charity has also responded to devastating natural disasters including the 2004 Indian Ocean earthquake and tsunami, the Kashmir earthquake in 2005 and a severe drought in the Horn of Africa in 2011.

-In 2021, Islamic Relief reported that it had delivered 427 major humanitarian projects that year.
-The charity's current emergency appeals include supporting 2.5 million people at risk of famine and disease in Yemen, delivering vital food, shelter and healthcare to communities in Afghanistan, assisting people in Gaza following a deadly escalation in 2021, and emergency aid for Bangladesh following floods that have impacted some four million people.
+In 2023, Islamic Relief reported that it had delivered 326 humanitarian projects across 29 countries that year.
+The charities current emergency appeals include supporting communities uprooted by violence in Gaza and Sudan, delivering vital food aid to 2 million people at risk of famine and disease in Yemen each month, and assisting individuals and families grappling with the long-term effects of prolonged drought in the Horn of Africa.

-Islamic Relief also runs annual seasonal programmes, including Ramadan and qurbani food distribution, and a winter programme through which blankets, fuel and other essentials are provided to help people in need survive the colder months.
+Islamic Relief also runs annual seasonal programmes, including Ramadan and qurbani food distributions, and a winter programme through which blankets, fuel and other essentials are provided to help people in need survive the colder months.
 These programmes reach millions of people each year.

 Development programmes

 Islamic Relief's development programmes aim to empower individuals and communities to emerge from poverty and become more self-reliant.
 The programmes focus on providing solutions to the challenges faced by those in need, and include climate adaptation, livelihood support, and orphan sponsorship.

 In 2011, Islamic Relief began a Programme Partnership Agreement with the UK government's Department for International Development, now the Foreign, Commonwealth and Development Office, recognising the charity's capacity to contribute to the Millennium Development Goals (MDGs).
 Islamic Relief's development strategy has been consistently aligned to support the UN Sustainable Development Goals (SDGs).

-In 2021, Islamic Relief reported that it carried out 237 development projects that year.
-Those assisted through these projects included over 775,000 people given clean water, sanitation and hygiene support, more than 103,000 children and adults enabled to access education, and almost 320,000 people assisted to adapt to climate change challenges.
+In 2023, Islamic Relief reported that it carried out 334 development projects that year, reaching 4.6 million people.
+Individuals assisted through these projects included over 91,900 orphaned children supported through the Orphan Sponsorship Programme, more than 2.8 million lives saved and improved through healthcare interventions, and improved more than 967,000 people’s access to water, sanitation and hygiene services.

 Advocacy and campaigning

 Climate change

 In August 2015, Islamic Relief launched the Islamic Declaration on Climate Change with GreenFaith and the Islamic Foundation for Ecology and Environmental Sciences.
 It called on Muslim communities to take an active role in climate action at local, national and international levels.
 The Declaration makes an Islamic faith-endorsed case for protecting the environment and was supported by global Muslim leaders.

-In 2021, Islamic Relief ran projects aimed at tackling climate change in 11 countries.
-The charity also took part in the UN Climate Change Conference in Glasgow (COP26), where it ran several events in and around the summit.
+In 2023, Islamic Relief assisted more than 205,000 people to adapt and build resilience to the negative impacts of climate change, and produced a report on the vital role local actors play in such interventions.